 When you seek medical treatment, you expect a high level of care from healthcare professionals.
-However, a doctor’s quality of care extends beyond the medical knowledge they have stored in their head.
+However, a doctor’s quality of care extends beyond the medical knowledge they have stored in their heads.
 A recent article from the American Medical Association tells us that the assumptions doctors make about patients affect their care.

 At the Weitz Firm, we are here to help when you need a Philadelphia medical malpractice lawyer.
 Let us ensure that you are compensated for all of your expenses related to the mistake that occurred.

 When it comes to medical mistakes, one thing that people do not often think about is the assumptions that doctors make about patients.
 As humans, often make assumptions about people without even realizing it.

 This article from the American Medical Association tells us that “personal biases are often unconscious.”
 Healthcare in this country has become increasingly diverse as our nation changes culturally.
 The diverse backgrounds of patients AND physicians have led to new challenges about understanding one another.
 The article points out that not everyone can be treated the same.
 Sometimes, an interpreter will be needed.
 Other times, doctors may need to speak to the entire family as opposed to just the patient.

 Assumptions can cloud a medical professional’s judgment and impact the care they give patients.
 Doctor Tonya Francher says that “With medical knowledge, you have to be humble to recognize knowledge changes constantly, so you’re always updating your knowledge.”

 Patients should always be put first in all healthcare settings.
 Unfortunately, we know that medical mistakes are the third leading cause of death in the US.
 Around 250,000 people lose their lives each year due to these mistakes and millions more are injured.

 Think about how many healthcare professionals you see each year:

 Each of these groups is trained in their professions but can make mistakes.
 Some of the common medical mistakes we encounter revolve around: